roberto-arista/TypedBot/README.md

 + What about the license?

     TypedBot has the same license as DrawBot, so you can use it wherever you use DrawBot

++ Extra notes
+    I started to develop this project during the Winter 1 2021 batch at [Recurse Center](https://www.recurse.com).
+Such a cool place!